SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Method

 \subsection{Operator Guidance: Human-in-the-Loop RL}

 Robotic reinforcement learning tasks can be formulated as a finite-horizon Markov Decision Process (MDP) where the objective is to learn a policy which maximizes the expected sum of discounted future rewards~\cite{Sutton.Barto2018}.
-Our implementation closely follows the distributed HIL-SERL framework~\cite{Luo.etal2024}, which has proven effective for real-world RL with sparse rewards.
+We adopt a distributed human-in-the-loop RL training loop similar to HIL-SERL~\cite{Luo.etal2024}, which has proven effective for real-world RL with sparse rewards.

 Before training begins, a skilled operator collects a set of teleoperated trajectories with a six–DoF SpaceMouse, which are stored in a demonstration buffer.
 During training, the operator can press a button to take control of the robot at any time.
-The policy action is then replaced by the human SpaceMouse action for the duration of the intervention.
-This enables the operator to bias the dataset toward successful behaviors, help the policy overcome poor local optima and prevent undesirable or unsafe states~\cite{Luo.etal2024}.
+While the button is held, the policy action is replaced by the human SpaceMouse action.
+This biases data collection toward successful and safe behaviors and helps the policy escape poor local optima~\cite{Luo.etal2024}.
 Beyond corrections, the operator can also deliberately induce rare but relevant failure cases, forcing the policy to learn robust recovery behavior.
 In practice, operators intervene frequently during the early stages of training and reduce their involvement as performance improves, with faster convergence when corrections are short and specific while otherwise letting the policy explore on its own.

 At the system level, an actor process executes the current policy on the robot, generates experience, and streams it to the learner.
-The learner process samples mini-batches equally from the demonstration buffer and an on-policy buffer to performs gradient updates on the RLPD loss~\cite{Ball.etal2023}.
+The learner process samples mini-batches equally from the demonstration buffer and an on-policy buffer to perform gradient updates on the RLPD loss~\cite{Ball.etal2023}.
 RLPD is a regularized variant of SAC~\cite{Haarnoja.etal2018} designed for sample efficiency and integration of prior data without offline pretraining.
 Updated network weights are streamed back to the actor at fixed time intervals.